rakshitnayak/Bmi-Calculator/README.md

 #### Running the App

-To run this application, open your terminal and enter the following command in your termianl:
+To run this application, open your terminal and enter the following command in your terminal:

 `nodemon calculator.js`